uploadcare/react-widget/README.md

 #### `preloader: ComponentType`

 Set a custom **preloader**.
-Preloader is a Component to be shown while a widget is loading.
+A preloader component shows up when the widget is being loaded.

 <br>

 #### `ref: widgetApiRef`

-Define a reference object to hold the Widget API wrapper.
-Use it to access
-methods: `openDialog`, `reloadInfo`, and `getInput`.
+Define a reference object to address the Widget API wrapper.
+Use it to access these methods: `openDialog`, `reloadInfo`, and `getInput`.

 ```jsx
 const Example = () => {